Your Notifications are Empty.

 EU/EEA Citizens

 Residents and citizens of the European Union and the European Economic Area do not need to meet the Schengen insurance mandate.
-They can generally access healthcare using their European Health Insurance Card (EHIC).
+This is primarily because they can generally access healthcare in the country using their European Health Insurance Card (EHIC).

 Even when travel insurance to Belgium is not legally required, remember that European medical costs are high.
 An unforeseen accident or sudden illness can lead to substantial expenses.